chaozhang-ox/Tail-GAN/README.md

 1. Run gen_synthetic.py to create synthetic data.
 2. Run gen_static_port.py and gen_thresholds.py sequentially to prepare your trading strategies.
-3. Run TailGAN.py to generate new scenarios.
+3. Run TailGAN.py to train the model and generate new scenarios.

 ## Data
-Except the synthetic data, the data used in Section "Application to simulation of intraday market scenarios" is LOBSTER (https://lobsterdata.com/), which needs to be purchased by users.
+In addition to the generated synthetic data, the dataset used in the section "Application to Simulation of Intraday Market Scenarios" comes from LOBSTER (https://lobsterdata.com/), which needs to be purchased by users.

 ## Computing Environment
 To run the reproducibility check, the following computing environment and package(s) are required: